How To Get W2 From Previous Employer

 The first alternative is for you to request an extension.
 To do this, you have to submit a Form 4868.
 This allows you to request an extension, giving you more time.
 There is usually a limited period of time for this, which is six months.
 However, it doesn't mean that you will still pay your tax fee.
 There are instructions on the IRS website for filing this form.
 You should also attach all the W-2s you receive in case you get multiple copies.

 If your former employer's business no longer exists, submit Form 4852.
 It serves as a substitute for Form W-2.
 While submitting, you can make use of the information on your last pay stub.
+You can create a clear and professional pay stub with the 123 pay stub method.
+This process helps you download your accurate document with just 3 simple steps.
 Use it to estimate your earnings and withholdings and complete the 4852.
 After filing Form 4852, double-check that the amounts on both forms match.

 Final Thoughts